Muhammad in Mecca: Isra, Mi'raj, and pledges at al-'Aqabah

 Some time in 620, Muhammad told his followers that he had experienced the Isra and Mi'raj, a supernatural journey to Jerusalem (Isra) and ascension to the Seven Heavens (Mi'raj), said to have been accomplished in one night along with the angel Gabriel.
 Muhammad is said to have toured heaven and hell, and spoken with earlier prophets, including Adam, Ibrahim, Musa, and Isa.
 Ibn Ishaq, author of first biography of Muhammad, presents this event as a spiritual experience while later historians like al-Tabari and Ibn Kathir present it as a physical journey.
 Some western scholars of Islam hold that the oldest Muslim tradition identified as a journey traveled through the heavens from the sacred enclosure at Mecca to the Bayt al-Ma'mur (a celestial recreation of the Kaaba); others identify it as Muhammad's journey from Mecca to the Bayt al-Maqdis in Jerusalem.

 Since the Quraysh gave little weight to Muhammad's message, Muhammad took to spreading his message to the merchants and pilgrims that frequented Mecca.
-After several unsuccessful negotiations, he found hope with some men from Medina.
-The Arab population of Yathrib were somewhat familiar with monotheism because a Jewish community existed in that city.
+After several unsuccessful negotiations, he found hope with some men from Medina. mThe Arab population of Yathrib were somewhat familiar with monotheism because a Jewish community existed in that city.
 Muhammad met with a few members of the two tribes of Medina, the Aws and Khazraj, twice, at a hill known as al-'Aqabah near Mina, where they pledged their allegiance to Muhammad and agreed to protect Muhammad if he were to migrate to Medina.
 Following the pledges at al-'Aqabah, Muhammad encouraged his followers to emigrate to Medina.
 The Quraysh attempted to stop the Muslims from emigrating to the city, however, almost all Muslims managed to leave.